GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 ## Theoretical Walkthrough Of The Assembly Process

-We are about to start learning about the sequencing data types that are used in assembly, but it can be a bit hard to appreciate what these data types are without knowing how we will use them.
+### Verkko
 In this section we will go over the rough outline of Verkko's approach to assembly.
-Hopefully this will help put the data types in context.
+Hopefully this will help put the data types from yesterday in context.
+Knowing how each datatype is used also helps you to make better decisions when planning your sequencing runs.

 Both Verkko and Hifiasm can use a variety of data sources: